Electromagnetic Field (festival): History

 The first Electromagnetic Field event was held in 2012 at Pineham in Milton Keynes, and completely sold out a 499-person capacity.
-Each tent at EMF 2012 was provided with power and the internet, via a 2.5 km direct microwave link to a data centre which provided 370 Mbit/s to the campsite.
+Each tent at EMF 2012 was provided with power and, via a 2.5 km direct microwave link to a data centre, internet.
+The microwave link provided 370 Mbit/s to the campsite.
 Over 50 speakers gave talks, including Ben Goldacre.

 In 2013, a smaller interim one-day event called Electromagnetic Wave was held in London on board the MS Stubnitz.

 The main event was held again in 2014 at Hounslow Hall Estate, Newton Longville (near Milton Keynes).
 Over 1,200 tickets were sold.
 As with the 2012 event, internet was provided by a direct microwave link which provided 436 Mbit/s.
 The entire event had over 100 talks, workshops and events with a separate track for children.
 Notable speakers included Tom Watson MP and Simon Singh.
 In addition there were 45 'villages' that ran their own workshops and events including silver smithing, wood turning and making stroopwafels.

 The 2016 event was held on 5–7 August at Loseley Park, Guildford with an attendance of over 1,600.
-The 1 Gbit/s internet connection was provided by fibre, and the on-site network had a 10 Gbit/s backbone.
+A 1 Gbit/s internet connection was provided by fibre, and the on-site network had a 10 Gbit/s backbone.

+The 2018 Event was held at Eastnor Castle Deer Park in Herefordshire.
+The 2018 Event debuted the Null Sector Night Club Area run by the fictional Polybuis Corporation.

-Since 2018, Electromagnetic Field has been held at Eastnor Castle Deer Park in Herefordshire.
-The 2020 edition was cancelled due to the ongoing COVID-19 pandemic, but the event resumed in 2022.
+The 2020 Event was cancelled due to the ongoing COVID-19 pandemic, but the event resumed in 2022.

+The 2022 Event featured null sector in an saddle-span style tent as an underwater research facility staged in the north end of the site for the first time.